solidfire/solidfire-cli/README.md

 Description:

 The TestPing API method is used to validate the connection to all nodes in the cluster on both 1G and 10G interfaces using ICMP packets.
-The test uses the appropriate MTU sizes for each packet based on the MTU settings in the network configuration.Note: This method is available only through the per-node API endpoint 5.0 or later.
+The test uses the appropriate MTU sizes for each packet based on the MTU settings in the network configuration.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: